By Eric Vandenbroeck and co-workers

 the Sacred Throne, who until then had enjoyed the first position in the Roman

-the ownership of the neglected villa on the Aventine from the Grand Priory of
+transferred the ownership of the neglected villa on the Aventine from the Grand

-Rome to the Order itself, and the Grand Masters were able to refurbish it and
+Priory of Rome to the Order itself, and the Grand Masters were able to

-use it as a residence in early summer, escaping from their somewhat confined
+refurbish it and use it as a residence in early summer, escaping from their

-premises in the Via Condotti.
-They also gained
+somewhat confined premises in the Via Condotti.
+They also gained the use

-the use of the beautiful priory church for the ceremonies of the
+of the beautiful priory church for the ceremonies of the Order, which

-Order, which since 1876 had had no place of worship in Rome other than the
+since 1876 had had no place of worship in Rome other than the chapel in the

-chapel in the magistral palace.
-The status of the Order of Malta as a
+magistral palace.
+The status of the Order of Malta as a fellowship of the

-of the century, enjoyed a revival, the present style of the uniform being
+enjoyed a revival, the present style of the uniform being adopted shortly after

 Steps were also taken